Nwankwo Obiora: CFR Cluj

 On 6 February 2013, Romanian champions CFR Cluj announced that they brought the midfielder on a temporary basis, with a buyout clause to make the move permanent in the summer.
 In June 2013 Parma also purchased the remain 50% registration rights of Nwankwo from Inter (as part of the return of Galimberti and Mella to Inter), in order to re-sell the registration rights to Cluj for free.

 Académica

 On 23 July 2014, after a small stint with Córdoba in Segunda División, Obiora signed a three-year deal with Primeira Liga side Académica de Coimbra.
 He made his debut in a 1–1 home draw against Sporting CP.
 Obiora scored his first goal for Académica on 1 November, in a 1–1 draw against Moreirense.

 Levadiakos

 On 15 September 2016, Levadiakos officially announced the signing of Nwankwo.

 Boavista

-He signed for Boavista for the 2018–19 season.
+Obiora signed for Boavista for the 2018–19 season.
 In March 2019 he talked about how injuries had affected his earlier career.

+Later career

+In July 2021, after having spent a year without a club, Obiora joined Liga Portugal 2 club Chaves.

+In January 2024, Obiora returned to Académica, competing in Liga 3.